sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-enhance/cp-mobile-dev-kit-mcp-enhance.md

 ### Enhance Existing UI Screens with Agentic Assistance

-In this step, you’ll use the agent to modify existing UI screens based on your requirements.
+In this step, you will use the agent to modify existing UI screens based on your requirements.
 You will change the main page layout from a classic list to a bottom bar container and reorder the Sales Orders list page to display more meaningful information.

 1. In the Cline window, execute the following prompt: